bigjosh/TSL/README.md

 The RX8900 is programmed to generate a 1Hz output pulse (FOUT) that is connected to an IO pin on the XMEGA.
 The rising and falling edges of each of these pulses causes an interrupt on the XMEGA which wakes it from deep sleep.
 On waking, the XMEGA checks the FOUT pin to see if it has changed, and if not then it goes back to sleep.
 We do this to filter spurious interrupts that can be caused by noise from static electricity from rubbing the glass.

 On the falling FOUT edge the XMEGA then increments the count and updates the display and goes back to deep sleep until the next interrupt.

+The resistor on the FOUT line is to reduce the amount of current that flows from the RTC into the MCU during a battery change.
+This current can flow because there is an internal clamping diode inside the MCU that is forward biased if the pin voltage is higher than the Vcc voltage, which can happen during a battery change since the RTC is running off of the backup capacitors but there is no power to the MCU.
+We hope that RTC will stop driving FOUT when it sees FOE drop (FOE is connected to the MCU Vcc line).

+Diode D1 serves two purposes.
+Firstly, it prevents power from flowing from the backup capacitors into the MCU during a battery change.
+This will hopefully extend the time the user has to successfully complete the change since the RTC alone uses much less power than the MCU.
+Both sides of the diode also serve to protect both the MCU and RTC from reverse voltage in the case the batteries are inserted backwards.

 We also did a lot of work to save power on the display updates by basically writing an optimizing compiler that transforms a sequence of LCD steps (like `0000` to `5959`) into minimal cycle count AVR assembly language that will display those steps.
 Do read more about it in the [code2code.MD document](code2code.md).